-Here is my own Canon G1x Mark II first impression.
+Here is my own Canon G1x Mark II first look.
 I love the size of the sensor, the size of the camera, and the image quality.
 I don't like the lack of a built-in viewfinder.
-Updated for 2017: Here's the full Canon G1X Mark II review.
+Updated for 2020: Here's the full Canon G1X Mark II review.

 I really considered buying the first version of Canon G1x, but the reviews were quite mixed.
 When the rumors came out about an improved lens with better focusing, my in depth research began.